 Tip!
 Remember, the course score is determined by adding points or hits from all stages in a course.
-You can adjust target scoring using the Flat Target/Points+ option.
+You can adjust target scoring using the Flat Target/Points+ option for 2D targets, the TruTargets/Points+ options for 3D targets, and the Video Sequence/Points+ option for video-based targets.